Interviewing Potential Clients: Why You Need A System

 Are you ready to create your own Discovery Session System?

-Feel free to post below and let me know what action your taking today to create your own system for interviewing clients.
+Feel free to post below and let me know what action you’re taking today to create your own system for interviewing clients.

 All comments + questions are welcome.